Chilundika/MedDARC/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For any queries or contributions, please contact [Your Name](mailto:your.email@example.com).
+For any queries or contributions, please contact CHIPO CHILUNDIKA (mailto:dezignbluprint.tech@gmail.com).

 ---